 Other Trans Feminine Surgeries:

-- Voice Feminization Surgery.
-An incision is performed in the vocal chords in order to permanently raise the pitch.
+- Voice Feminization Surgery: An incision is performed in the vocal cords in order to permanently raise the pitch.